-WhiskyReviews.net is a website dedicated to exploring the huge variety of options available to the modern whisky drinker and giving an opinion on what represents good quality for the price being asked.
+WhiskyReviews.net is a website dedicated to exploring the huge variety of options available to the modern whisky drinker and giving an opinion on what represents good value for money.

-While reviewing a dram, I try to offer some practical information about the whisky and share some of the incredible stories that surround the spirit and the places that make it.
+Whilst reviewing a dram, I will try to offer some practical information about the whisky and share some of the incredible stories that surround the spirit and the distilleries which make it.

 I will tend to focus my attention on the more affordable side of the market, though I may review a more premium product from time to time.
-I’ll score each whisky out of 50, marking on smell, taste and value for money but it should be noted that this is just my opinion and a low score from me should not hold you back from trying out something new.
+I’ll score each whisky out of 50, marking on smell, taste and value for money though it should be noted that this is just an opinion and a low score from me shouldn’t hold you back from trying out something new.

-I give a few tasting notes for each dram, but this is something that I try not to get too involved in.
+I will provide a few tasting notes for each dram, but this is something that I try not to get too involved in.
 After all, what I smell and taste could be totally different from what you experience.
 Nonetheless, I think a few short notes can help to give an idea of the character of a whisky.

 Most of all, this site is about sharing a passion for whisky, not just for the spirit itself but for the incredibly rich history and mythology that surrounds it.
 Whisky is much more than just a drink and particularly in Scotland it’s story seems interwoven with that of the land and the people.
 It is that story that I am exploring and celebrating here – over a dram of course.

 Like many people, my early experiences of whisky were based on the occasional sip of a cheap blend that could only just be tolerated when loaded with ice and drowned in a mixer.
-My epiphany came much later, when I was offered a dram at a funeral.
-I accepted the offer, as much out of politeness as anything.
+My epiphany came much later, when I was offered a dram at a funeral and accepted, as much out of politeness as anything.
 That dram was a 12 year old Highland Park and it completely changed my life.